N8Brooks/deno_aoc/README.md

 - Formatting is done using no arguments with Deno.
 - It is also checked in the github actions.
-- Running this on windows may cause problems relating to the prefered newline character.
+- Running this on windows may cause problems relating to the preferred newline character.

 ```bash